basemkhirat/dotapp-framework/README.md

 SOUNDCLOUD_KEY=
 ```

-Create the administrator user throw the this comamnd.
+Create the administrator user using this comamnd.

 ``` bash
 $ node run user:create